 Single Handed Sailor – Dire Straits

 Dire Strait’s ‘Single Handed Sailor’ tells the story of Sir Francis Chichester, one of the few sailors to circumnavigate the globe.
-It took him about a year to complete his mission after embarking on his journey from Plymouth, MA.
+It took him about a year to complete his mission after embarking on his journey from Plymouth, UK.
 The song is full of references to his journey, such as “You never want to fight against the river law.
 Nobody rules the waves.”

 Lost Sailor – Grateful Dead